MrZammler/iGame/README.md

 ## Installing

-Just place the iGame folder anywhere you want on your drive. iGame also requires the following libraries to work:
+Just place the iGame folder anywhere you want on your drive. iGame also is looking for the following libraries.
+Some of them are required to have it working.
+If any of them is missing, an alert window will show up.

-* guigfx.mcc
-* TextEditor.mcc
-* render.library
+ - Kickstart 2.04 or higher
+ - Workbench 2.1 or higher
+ - MUI 3.8 or higher
+ - icon.library v37+ (v44+ Recommended)
-* guigfx.library
+ - guigfx.library (optional)
-* lowlevel.library (optional, for joystick navigation support)
+ - render.library (optional)
+ - guigfx.mcc (optional)
+ - Texteditor.mcc
+ - NListviews.mcc
+ - Urltext.mcc (optional)

 Make sure your installation contains MUI and the above libraries.
 You can find the latest versions in Aminet.